CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 ## Exercise 1: Set Up Azure AI Foundry SDK and Provision Resources

+In this exercise, you will set up the Azure AI Foundry SDK and provision the necessary resources to support your RAG pipeline.
+This includes configuring the environment, deploying foundation models, and ensuring seamless integration with Azure AI services for knowledge retrieval and inference.

 ### Task 1: Create a project

+In this task, you will create a new project in Azure AI Foundry, configure the required resources.

 1. Navigate to the Home page of **Azure AI Foundry** by right-clicking on [Azure AI Foundry](https://ai.azure.com), selecting **Copy link**, and pasting it into your browser.